Sam Kinison: Death

-On April 10, 1992, Kinison was driving his Pontiac Turbo Trans Am when it was struck head-on on Needles Highway northwest of Needles, California, by a pickup truck driven by a juvenile, who had been drinking alcohol.
+On April 10, 1992, Kinison was driving his Pontiac Turbo Trans Am on Needles Highway northwest of Needles, California, when his vehicle was struck head-on by a pickup truck driven by an intoxicated juvenile.
 The pickup truck crossed the center line of the roadway while trying to pass another vehicle and moved into Kinison's lane.
 Kinison and his wife were on their way to Laughlin, Nevada, to perform at a sold-out show at the Riverside Casino.

-After the crash, Kinison appeared stable, with only minor visible facial wounds.
-He got out of his vehicle and sat down on the side of the road, where he soon died from internal injuries.
 His head had smashed the windshield, because he was not wearing his seat belt.
+His wife received a concussion in the collision, but later recovered after being taken directly to a hospital in Needles for treatment.
+Kinison's last words were reportedly stated as he was staring at something or someone, while in a diagonal position, leaning on the middle console.
+His brother told him, “some help is on the way”.
+Sam repeatedly said "why now?" he asked, "but why?",” I don’t wanna die, I don’t wanna die, I don’t wanna die”, like he was negotiating with someone, and after another pause, said, "okay, okay, okay."
+Kinison died shortly after.
 He was 38 years old.
-His wife received a concussion in the collision, but later recovered after being taken directly to a hospital in Needles for treatment.
-Kinison's last words were reportedly stated to no one in particular at the crash scene as, "why now?", then after a pause he asked, "but why?", and after another pause, said, "okay, okay, okay."
-A friend who was with him at the time later recalled, "Whatever voice was talking to him gave him the right answer and he just relaxed with it".
+His brother, who was with him, recalled, "Whatever voice was talking to him gave him the right answer and he just relaxed with it".

 An autopsy found that Kinison sustained multiple traumatic injuries, including a dislocation in the cervical spine, a torn aorta, and torn blood vessels in his abdominal cavity, which resulted in his death within a few minutes of the crash.

 The pickup truck driver pleaded guilty to one count of vehicular manslaughter with gross negligence and was sentenced to one year of probation and 300 hours of community service.
 He also had his driver's license suspended for two years in connection with the collision.

-On April 15, 1992, at Forest Lawn Memorial Park in Burbank, California, a funeral service was held.
+Kinison's funeral service was held on April 15, 1992, at Forest Lawn Memorial Park in Glendale, California.
 Kinison's body was buried in a family grave plot at Memorial Park Cemetery in Tulsa, Oklahoma.
 His gravestone is inscribed, "In another time and place, he would have been called prophet."